 * * * * * * STAY OFF THE PLANTS, STAY ON TRAIL & PACK OUT ALL TRASH * * * * * *

-The rock, which looks brittle and crumbly with a quick glance is surprisingly bomber volcanic Bishop Tuff, just be weary on high top-outs that may not see much traffic.
-The boulders found here offer faces that test every technique - most notably is the abundance of finger pockets which are found everywhere.
+The rock, which looks brittle and crumbly with a quick glance is surprisingly bomber volcanic Bishop Tuff - just be weary on high top-outs that may not see much traffic.
+The boulders found here offer faces that challenge every technique - most notably is the abundance of finger pockets which are found in most zones.
 You'll also find steep, gymnastic juggy overhangs and crimpy faces, as well as low traverses and unlimited eliminates and link-ups.
 Cracks of wide ranges can be found on the rim along with easy and scary highballing... it's all here.
 The landings are flat, the boulders are jam-packed, and everyone in your posse will find what they're looking for.

 Read more at the BLM Happy Boulders page.

 The Happy Canyon with Mt Tom and the Wheeler Crest in the background

 Pulling through the easy section of Black Magic.